riot/riot/doc/guide/index.md

-Tag definition always starts on the beginning of the line:
+Tag definition in tag files always starts on the beginning of the line:

 ```
 <!-- works -->